How to practice music and memorize music

 Musicians are 'small muscle' athletes.
 Learning a new instrument or a new song involves physical skill training, just like learning the skills of a sport.

 The opening section of this article states two basic premises.
 The first premise is that students need to make 'rapid improvements' when practicing.
-Without rapid improvement students become frustrated, which leads to discouragement or disinterest.
+Without rapid improvement students become frustrated, which leads to discouragement or disinterest, even the erroneous conclusion that the task at hand or music itself is beyond the student's grasp.
 Even if you possess a strong passion for an instrument, if you find yourself unable to quickly acquire skills, if you're unable to assimilate new repertoire, if you're unhappy with the sound you make, eventually your verve will fade.

-I am earnestly advocating timely accomplishment ... so I need to clarify.
+I am earnestly advocating timely accomplishment, indeed... so I need to clarify.
 The 'rapid improvement' I'm espousing is unrelated to impatient rushing.
 Impatience, recklessness and aimless efforts have no logical or practical connection with improvement, and they won't lead you to rapid improvement.
 Quite the contrary, they lead to disarray and unfulfilled goals.

 You can accomplish 'rapid improvement' by a technique I call 'total prioritization.'
 It requires and affords heightened attention for detail and self-observation ... and it actually makes practice more interesting and more fun.
 Yet ironically, it's the path of the tortoise, not the hare.